-When I first came to Madrid, I thought the fashion would be weird.
+When I first came to study abroad in Madrid, I thought the fashion would be weird.
 You know, like really hipster clothing or strange accessories.
 Although there are some things I’ve had to get used to, the moda (which is fashion in Spanish) pleasantly surprised me.

 First, all the clothes in Madrid are super cheap.
 Unless you’re planning to go to Louis Vuitton or Prada, you can go to most stores and easily walk out with 10 items for about $100-$150.
 This can be dangerous because although you are getting a “deal” it’s easy to walk out with more items than you planned for.